MMouyart/BlueTeamTools/Sandbox/CuckooSandbox/installation.md

 As stated by the cuckoosandbox site, it is preferable to have a host (to run the software in) that is using GNU/Linux and has the python package installer (pip) installed (and python).
 In this example we will use an ubuntu 16.04 LTS machine for our host with virtualbox as our virtualisation.
+In this tutorial, we will be using a user called cuckoo to run the cuckoo sandbox app, therefore, if you wish not to create this cuckoo user and run cuckoo with your default user, make sure to do all related groups configuration and working directory properly.

 ## Requirements
 As stated for the requirements, python is necessary as well as python libraries, to install it, use your distro's package manager to install python and the required libraries.
 ```bash